domoticz/domoticz/dzVents/documentation/README.md

 On the other hand, you have to make sure that dzVents can access the json without the need for a password because some commands are issued using json calls by dzVents.
 Make sure that in Domoticz settings under **Local Networks (no username/password)** you add `127.0.0.1` and/or `::1` and you're good to go.

 # History

+## [3.0.9]
+- Add dump() as function to object types: camera-, customEvent, hardware, systemEvent, HTTPResponse, security and time.
+- Add function toUTC to time object.
+- Allow table as parm to function makeTime

 ## [3.0.8]
 - Allow IPv6 ::1 as localhost in domoticz settings